About Capital & Conflict

 - Why the authorities in Britain may be planning to abolish cash from the UK and impose negative interest rates on savers

-- The threat the EU referendum poses to your freedom and your wealth.
+- The threat Brexit poses to your freedom and your wealth

-- And why some City fund managers are already preparing for a bank run
+- Why some City fund managers are already preparing for a bank run

-And, most important of all, you’ll figure out what you need to do today to help you be a more successful investor.
+And, most important of all, you’ll figure out what you need to do today to become a more successful investor.

 We’ll write to you every single day the markets are open.
 You’ll find out what the big stories really mean.
 And you’ll hear about stories no one else is telling, but could have a far bigger impact on your financial future.